pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 The READ statement will mount a listener to the YDL channel that is indicated.

 Typically, this is put at the top of a test file but it is possible to have multiple READ statements in a test.
-Subsequent READ statements will cause the YDL queue to clear.
+Subsequent identical READ statements will cause the YDL queue to clear.
+Different YDL targets will all be read from, allowing a testing file to read from multiple targets at once.

 Usage: `READ <YDL target>`